winesapOS/winesapOS/README.md

 **Solutions:**

+- Macs
+    - Hints are provided in the [Apple Intel Mac Support](#apple-intel-mac-support) section.
+- Windows
     - Disable fast startup as this causes issues with hardware support in Linux.
         - Long-term solution:
             - Control Panel > Hardware and Sound > Power Options > Change what the power buttons do > Change settings that are currently unavailable > (uncheck "Turn on fast startup (recommended)") > Save changes
         - Short-term solution:
              -  Fully shutdown Windows by holding the "SHIFT" key while selecting "Shut down", selecting to "Reboot", or by running the command ``shutdown /s /f /t 0``.
     - Do not Hibernate in Windows.

 ### Available Storage Space is Incorrect